-When the Chinese city of Wuhan was thrust into the global spotlight for being the first epicenter of the coronavirus, Chinese people were the butt of racist jokes.
+When the Chinese city of Wuhan was thrust into the global spotlight for being the first epicentre of the coronavirus, Chinese people were the butt of racist jokes.
 And as the coronavirus evolved into a full-blown pandemic, Chinese people became victims of ugly racism.
 The latest global health crisis provided an excuse for racists to justify stereotypes about China and Chinese people.
 It wasn’t a good sight.

 But now, it seems like the victim has become the aggressor.

-Over the past week, social media mushroomed with disturbing news about the plight of Africans in China amid the coronavirus pandemic—they’ve been evicted from their apartments or hotel rooms, herded by police along the street like cattle, and refused service at restaurants like McDonald’s.
+Over the past week, social media mushroomed with disturbing news about the plight of Africans in China amid the coronavirus pandemic — they’ve been evicted from their apartments or hotel rooms, herded by police along the street like cattle, and refused service at restaurants like McDonald’s.

 When the blatant mistreatment could no longer be ignored, African ambassadors in Beijing confronted the Chinese Foreign Ministry.
 But these claims were dismissed by the Ministry, which cited the imperative of handling coronavirus infections over racial sensitivities.